Python Playground Help Center

 Python Playground automatically saves your code in your browser's local storage as you type, so you won't lose your work if you accidentally close the extension.

 Note: Local storage is browser-specific, so code saved in Chrome won't be accessible in Firefox, and clearing browser data will remove your saved code.
+Pro cloud sync can keep remote copies of selected playgrounds and make them available on your other signed-in devices.

 Can I import external libraries?